department-of-veterans-affairs/vets-website/content/pages/faq.md

                       <div itemprop="text">
                         <p><strong>Try answering the personal security questions again, following these tips:</strong></p>
                         <ul>
-                          <li>Pull a copy of your credit report from Experian and use it to double check that the answers you’re providing to ID.me during the proofing process matches the information in your report.<br/>
+                          <li>Pull a copy of your credit report from Experian and use it to double-check that the answers you’re providing to ID.me during the proofing process match the information in your report.<br/>
                           <a href="https://www.experian.com">Go to Experian.com</a>.</li>
                           <li> If you think your credit report has the wrong information, you’ll need to file a dispute with Experian.<br/>
                           <a href="https://www.experian.com/ncaconline/dispute?intcmp=dispute_app_startNew">Go to Experian to file a dispute</a>.</li>
                           <li>If you’ve recently moved, changed names, or have a different permanent address, try using your previous information.</li>
-                          <li>Make sure you’re entering a phone number that’s registered in your name.</li>
+                          <li>Make sure you enter a phone number that’s registered in your name.</li>
                         </ul>
                       </div>
                     </div>